New Origami Models 2026

 Nice Work If You Can Get It

 Yeah it’s true, I got laid off from my day job as lead engineer at [company’s] Innovation Lab last month, as part of a massive company-wide restructuring.
 Or, putting it another way, I got replaced by an AI bot.
 You see, [company] has been losing money for a while now, its core value proposition of well-researched and authoritative product comparison information being attacked and eroded by AI internet chatbots that, while perhaps not as accurate or nuanced, tend to be cheaper and more convenient.
 So, the Innovation Lab is no more.
 They got rid of a bunch of us including Ben our VP and visionary leader, while the rest got reassigned into other business units in the organization.
 Ah well, it was a good run while it lasted.
 We built some excellent products in the space of consumer privacy protection, advocacy, and digital rights, including the Permission Slip app and the Data Right’s Protocol.
 I was the tech lead for both projects, and they rank high as proud achievements in a career that has included many fun and cool accomplishments in software R&D and product development.
+And I learned alot about alot of things in my time there too.
 Sadly [company’s] commitment to continuing working in that space had diminished prior to the restructuring, so the writing was on the wall.
 Meanwhile, the other main thread of the lab’s work, focused on AI chatbots of our own, had pretty much graduated from R&D and folded into the main digital group.
 I have no idea what has become of the remaining R&D initiatives.

 But there’s no point in sitting around feeling bitter about it, although they do try hard to make you feel as bad as possible when they give you the boot, suddenly cut off from your friends and colleagues and your own work that you’ve put so much into over many years.
 For my part, I had a lucky bounce in that I’ve been able to increase my level of commitment to The Global Jukebox, and it’s a good time for it too.
 We’re building towards a major release later this year and there’s tons of work to do, and it’s a fun project.
 Last week I listened to over a hundred and fifty pop songs to review the Cantometric codings done by a team of consultants.
 Kind of amazing how vast and diverse the last hundred years of recorded music is, and how many great songs are out there.